/images/resources/tutorials/writing-apis/api-using-zero-trust-events.png

 npm start

-When prompted, sign in with the credentials demouser / Password1.
-This will return a user level access token to the console app, which is then sent to the Orders API along with some example order details.
+When prompted, sign in with the credentials demouser / Password1 so that the console client receives a user level access token.
+The client then sends the access token to the Orders API along with some example order details.
 The console client then simply exits.

 System Browser Login

-The initial access token issued to the user facing app has a payload similar to the following.
-It contains multiple scopes and a short lifetime of 15 minutes:
+The initial access token that the Orders API receives has a payload of the following form, with multiple scopes and a short lifetime of 15 minutes.

 json